LarsChrWiik/Notes/frontend/react/hooks/README.md

 ### useContext
-Used to manage state without using props.
-But this introduces global states.
+* Used to manage state "for all childeren of a compoent" without using props.
+* But this introduces global states that the given component.

 **Main.js**
 ```js